bast/software-development-toolbox/doc/exercises/tdd.rst

 code coverage analysis (Coveralls).

 First find a partner who speaks the same programming language as you.
-Then proceed as follows (both of you, separately):
+Then proceed as follows:
-- Create a GitHub project for this exercise.
+ - Create a GitHub project for this exercise (both of you create one).
  - Sign in to https://travis-ci.org and https://coveralls.io with your GitHub account and enable there your new GitHub project.
  - Create two or three unit tests for functions which do not exist yet.
  - Do not implement the functions, only their tests and stubs of the functions.

 Example (Python; the function get_word_lengths currently fails):

 .. code-block:: python

   def get_word_lengths(s):